 No matter what substrate or combination of substrate you decide to go with, make sure that you have a nice thick layer.
 A few inches will allow for the crabs to be able to dig.
-Many crabs like to bury themselves before the molt, so being able to dig is important.
+Many crabs like to bury themselves before they molt, so being able to dig is important.

 Humidity, Temperature, and Water

 - Humidity.
 Terrestrial hermit crabs need a high level of humidity to survive.
 This is because they have gills (you cannot see them because they are covered by their shell).
 Having substrates that hold in water will help to increase the humidity inside the enclosure.
 Also, using a spray bottle to mist the substrate, or a sponge, will also help to increase the humidity.

 - Temperature.
 Hermit crabs typically come from tropical and subtropical environments.
 This means that they require temperatures a bit above standard room temperature.
 To help keep the temperature of the tank in the mid-70s, you can use a heat lamp, and under tank heater, or a heating pad that sticks to the side of the tank.
 Just make sure that you only have the heating element on one side of the tank because the crabs may get too hot and want a place to cool off.